SquareGPS/navixy-api/docs/backend-api/resources/field_service/form/field-types.md

 **type**: separator

 Cosmetic, just to show header.
-Doesn’t contain any actual value.
+Doesn't contain any actual value.
 Always filled and valid.
 Cannot be required.